opentelekomcloud/gophertelekomcloud/README.md

 provider, err := openstack.AuthenticatedClient(opts)
 ```

-The `ProviderClient` is the top-level client that all of your Huawei clouds services
+The `ProviderClient` is the top-level client that all of your OpenTelekomCloud services
 derive from.
 The provider contains all of the authentication details that allow
 your Go code to access the API - such as the base URL and token ID.

 ### Provision a rds instance

-Once we have a base Provider, we inject it as a dependency into each Huawei clouds
+Once we have a base Provider, we inject it as a dependency into each OpenTelekomCloud
 service.
 In order to work with the rds API, we need a rds service
 client; which can be created like so: